FuchsiaOS/FuchsiaOS-docs-zh_CN/get-started/sdk/learn/components/declaring-components.md

 ### Log the arguments

-Open the `main.cc` source file for the main executable and add the following import statements:
+Create the `echo/main.cc` source file for the main executable and add the following import statements:

 `echo/main.cc`: